5 Steps to Eliminate White Mold in Your Crawl Space

 Is it safe to touch mold barehand?

-Although most mold in crawl spaces is safe to touch barehand and won’t make you sick, some types of fungi can cause skin irritation and rashes.
-Despite it, it is always better to get rid of mold with protective gloves and a face mask.
+Although most mold in crawl spaces is safe to touch bare hands and won’t make you sick, some types of fungi can cause skin irritation and rashes.
+Despite this, it is always better to get rid of mold in a crawl space with protective gloves and a face mask.

 Can I vacuum the mold?